 Be happy with the entire space - see all rooms available for your wedding party and make sure each one suits your wedding style.

 Spend some time getting to know the area.
 It’s great to make recommendations to your out-of-town guests wanting to make a weekend of it!

 Always see the bedrooms offered for your wedding party and guests.
-Your photographer will no doubt be with you when you are getting ready, and should you be staying in the venue the night before, you want the rooms to be gorgeous (and of course functional!
-Long mirror for the Bride anyone?)
+Your photographer will no doubt be with you when you’re getting ready, and if you’re staying in the venue the night before you want the rooms to be gorgeous for these shots (and of course functional!
+Long mirror for the bride anyone?)

 Ask to see photographs of previous weddings and the kind of style/level of detail they had at the venue.
-If your venue is a blank canvas this can also start to help you see and feel your own wedding.
+If your venue is a blank canvas this can also help you start to get a sense of the feel of your own wedding.

 If you are considering a venue that is flexible about which kind of marquee you have, ask the marquee company that you wish to hire from if you can see one of their marquees up at your chosen venue, or at another one if they haven’t got any booked.

 Check the fine print - Nobody likes talking business, but this one’s important.
 If you can, take home a copy of the venue T&Cs after your first visit so you can consider your decision with your heart and your head.
 And make sure you’re both completely clear on the costs of the venue before signing on the pretty dotted line.

 Refine your wedding venue search by location, capacity, type, and style.Visit Venue Finder